Foot Complications of Diabetes

 - Colour and temperature changes

 - Foot infection that is hard to heal

 Diabetes also alters the immune system, thus decreasing the body´s ability to fight infection.
-The body’s processes that normally fight infection respond slower and often have trouble getting to infections due to the poor circulation.
+The body’s processes that normally fight infection respond slower and often have trouble getting to the site of infections due to poor circulation.
 Due to loss of sensation, infections often worsen and may go undetected.
 Infection to diabetic foot ulcers may be either superficial or deep and sometimes life threatening.
 Common symptoms of infection are fever, redness, swelling or pain.
-Pus may also bee seen in the lesions.
+Pus may also be seen in the lesions.

 To prevent diabetic foot problems, routine integrated examination of the feet is mandatory.
-Biothesiometry studies for detecting neuropathy, a new diagnostic technique which is quick, simple to perform and noninvasive and helps to detect and quantify early sensory loss in diabetics patients, Peripheral Doppler for assessing circulatory disorders and Foot Pressure Distribution Measurement to measure the pressures in regions that are prone to get calluses and corns in the foot can be done.
+Biothesiometry for detecting neuropathy, a diagnostic technique that is quick, simple to perform, and noninvasive help to detect and quantify early sensory loss in patients with diabetes.
+Peripheral Doppler assesses circulatory disorders and Foot Pressure Distribution Measurement measures the pressures in regions that are prone to get calluses and corns in the foot.

 ✓ DO’s AND ✗ DONT’S FOR FOOT CARE

 - Examine your feet daily for blisters, bleeding, and lesions between your toes; use a mirror if it is difficult to see the entire foot

 - Keep the feet clean by washing daily with lukewarm water and soap